Updated May 2025

 We’ll provide a more detailed set of instructions after your LEEP procedure.

-What Is My Risk for Developing Cervical Cancer?
+What Is My Risk of Developing Cervical Cancer?

 - You’ve been infected with HPV